Learn more about Lyme & tick-borne diseases

 Through the power of storytelling, LymeLnk is increasing awareness and education on Lyme & tick-borne diseases (Lyme+).
 We believe that personal stories can create compassion, understanding, and action in ways that statistics alone cannot.

-By sharing experiences of those affected by Lyme+, we aim to educate the public, support patients, and advocate for better prevention, diagnosis, and treatment options.
-Community education, from the ground up.
+By elevating these voices, we aim to educate the public on Lyme+, support patients, and advocate for better prevention, diagnosis, and treatment.

 The problem